Business Major: Accounting Option (B.A.) Manchester

 |BUS 620||Organizational Behavior||4|

-Business Capstone Experience (two courses: BUS 705 Business Ethics and one senior business seminar [BUS 750 Business Internship Seminar or BUS 760 Applied Senior Project], fulfills the Discovery Program capstone requirement for business majors and is taken during the senior year).
+Business Capstone Experience (two courses: BUS 705 Business Ethics and one senior business seminar [BUS 750 Business Capstone Senior Seminar - Internship or BUS 760 BUS SR SEM - Research Project] fulfills the Discovery Program capstone requirement for business majors and is taken during the senior year).

 Note: Because this is a bachelor of arts program, students must fulfill a language requirement.
 Efforts will be made to enhance fluency through subsequent courses and community experiences.